 Now select all 3 product cards and press Shift + A again to wrap them in an auto layout row.

-Set Direction: Horizontal
+Set Direction: Horizontal (highlighted as 2 in screenshot)

-Enable "Wrap" (for responsiveness on small screens)
+Enable Wrap (for responsiveness on small screens) (highlighted as 3 in screenshot)

-Set Alignment: Center
+Set Alignment: Center (highlighted as 5 in screenshot)

 Now select the frame that holds the three product cards and press Shift + A again, then click on the width to see the options, from where you will select Fill the container.